 When someone visits www.ssg.org.uk we collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site, to compile statistical reports on website activity and to personalise our visitors’ experiences of using the site.

 If we do want to collect personally identifiable information through our website, we will say so explicitly.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

-Under the terms of the Data Protection Act you have the right to request a copy of information that we hold about you.
+You have the right to request a copy of information that we hold about you.
 If you would like a copy of some or all of your information you may make a request by writing to our Society Membership Secretary.
 We will supply the information as requested within one month of receipt or advise you if we are unable to comply for any reason.

 How to contact us